-Flint (named for their Michigan hometown) were, of course, the bedraggled, war-weary remains of Grand Funk Railroad, after losing frontman Mark Farner's wild, shirtless lyrics.
+Flint (named for their Michigan hometown) were the bedraggled, war-weary remains of Grand Funk Railroad, after losing frontman Mark Farner and his wild, shirtless lyrics.
 Mel Schacher's bone-rattling bass, Don Brewer's competent drumwork (and more than competent vocals) and, unmentioned by Homer Simpson, keys man Craig Frost licked their wounds, regrouped and renamed, releasing their sole, eponymous album in 1978.
-It doesn't actually sound much like The Funk at all, being far, er, funkier than that band ever managed, though not in an especially good way, sounding more like long-forgotten white funk/soul acts like Rare Earth than, say, The Family Stone.
+It doesn't actually sound much like The Funk at all, being far, er, funkier than that band ever managed, if not in an especially good way, sounding more like long-forgotten white funk/soul acts like Rare Earth than, say, The Family Stone.

 See: Grand Funk Railroad

 Floh de Cologne sit fairly and squarely in the krautrock genre, as much as anything that diverse could be styled a 'genre' in the first place.
 Gloomy orchestral backing?
 Check.
 Mad German-language narration?
 Check.
 Genre-hopping side-long 'songs'?
 Check.
 Despite having relatively little in common with the likes of Can, Faust or pre-commercial success Kraftwerk, never mind the druggy cosmic folk-rock of Witthüser & Westrupp, Geyer-Symphonie's bonkers mélange of styles is going to appeal more to fans of those bands than anyone else and many of them will probably balk at its oddness.
 Actually, one quite mainstream German band who do spring to mind as having possibly been influenced by the madness on display here are Grobschnitt and their resident nutter, drummer Eroc, a man not unused to yelling meaninglessly in German.